devjoshi2005/Google-Cloud-Security-Environment/README.md

 ## **Key Takeaways**

 - Each lab is **independent** and demonstrates a specific security control.
-- All labs are **audit‑ready**, with commands, outputs, and sanitized artifacts.
 - The project demonstrates **breadth (multiple domains)** and **depth (detailed execution)** of Google Cloud security engineering.
 - This repository serves as a **portfolio artifact** for enterprise‑grade cloud security proficiency.